 Now, on Christmas we were blessed to spend some time on the phone with our missionary son Jacob, and I asked him: What can we do for you?
 What can we do to help you?

-He replied, choking back tears, “I just want you guys to love each other.
+He replied, emotionally, “I just want you guys to love each other.
 I want you to do your best to get along with each other.
 It’s so true that you don’t know what you have until it’s gone.
 I just want you guys to also stay in touch with me, keep writing letters, keep emailing me, keep me posted with what’s going on in your lives, the good and the bad…”